fbpx

 During the Buddha's third visit to the island, he visited Badulla on the invitation of King Indaka, the ruler of the Namunukula Mountain Range.
 The king, now elevated to the status of a deity, constructed a stupa to enshrine some of the Buddha's hair and Mukthaka Dathu (drops of sweat turned into pearls).
 This marked the birth of the Muthiyanganaya Stupa, which has since been expanded, reconstructed, and renovated by many kings who recognized its spiritual significance.

 The temple complex features a unique Thorana, or entrance arch, with a six-level design.
 The first level serves as the main entrance, while the second level showcases a distinctive Makara (dragon) head.
 Guard figures and lion figures adorn the sides and corners, respectively.
 The third level features Vamana figures and other animal depictions, potentially influenced by Hinduism.
-At the center of the third level stands a high stand with two decorated bulls, symbolizing Hindu elements.
+At the centre of the third level stands a high stand with two decorated bulls, symbolizing Hindu elements.
 The fifth level is dedicated to a seated Buddha statue, while the sixth level is adorned with peacocks, completing the intricate structure.

 Apart from the historical and architectural wonders, Muthiyanganaya Raja Maha Viharaya offers several attractions for visitors.
 The Thorana, a captivating entrance arch, stands as a symbol of the temple's grandeur.
-The Makara Thorana, located at the entrance of the main image house, adds to the visual splendor of the temple.
+The Makara Thorana, located at the entrance of the main image house, adds to the visual splendour of the temple.

 The temple complex comprises two image houses: the main image house and the center image house.
 Although their ancient appearance has faded due to renovations in the 1960s and 1970s, they still hold immense historical and religious significance.

 The central attraction of the temple is undoubtedly the Stupa, which stands tall with a height of 65 feet and a diameter of 270 feet.
-Its imposing presence and the relics enshrined within it make it a site of great reverence.
+Its imposing presence and the relics enshrined make it a site of great reverence.

 Video